madwort/qmk_firmware/keyboards/splitkb/kyria/keymaps/madwort/readme.md

                        `----------------------------------'  `----------------------------------'
 ```

-In the "QWERTY" or "OS Dvorak" layout, this is produced by the following layout (which doesn't make much sense for actual QWERTY use):
+In the "OS Dvorak" layout, this is produced by the following layout (which doesn't make much sense for actual QWERTY use):

 ```
 ,-------------------------------------------.                              ,-------------------------------------------.